whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 * _Why people adopt authoritarian ideologies_: A deep exploration of why this happens

-* _How authorities shape people's world_: Explores how authorities shape people's world, and the tragic consequences
+* _How authorities shape people's world_: Explores how authorities shape people's world and the tragic consequences

 * _Privilege & entitlement_: In-depth exploration of how different privilege levels are imposed and maintained, and where entitlement comes from